quandora/qed/README.md

 * Default CSS file: `src/editor.css`
 * JS files:
-  * `build/qed-all.js` - include the editor code and all dependencies (marked.js and MutationObserver.js)
+  * `build/qed-all.js` - include the editor code and all dependencies (marked.js and MutationObserver.js).
-  * `build/qed-core.js` - include the editor code and the MutationObserver.js dependency
+  * `build/qed-core.js` - include the editor code and the MutationObserver.js dependency.
   * `build/qed.js`- include only the editor code.
 No dependencies are included.

 The minified versions of these files are ending in `.min.js`.